-Frequently, an outbuilding of this type won’t need planning permission from your local council, as long as you will only use less than 160 square feet of floor area and don't use sleeping accommodation.
+Therefore, an outbuilding of this type won’t need planning permission from your local council, as long as you will only use less than 160 square feet of floor area and don't use it for sleeping!

 Build It Using the Right Materials

-Be careful in deciding and buying the materials you will use to build your garden office since they affect the overall expense of the construction and it all relies on how frequent you are planning to use the space.
+Be careful when deciding and buying the materials you require to build your garden office as they affect the overall expense of the construction and if you're not using the space often, it could be considered a waste of money.

-If you plan to use the garden office throughout the year, then you need to consider installing insulation and thicker walls, because the last thing you want is using thin walls and ending up freezing in winter!
+If you plan to use the garden office throughout the year, you'll need to consider installing insulation and thicker walls, thin walls will be regretted when it comes to the winter months.

-One of the most common options for this kind of outbuilding is timber, with larch, cedar, and pine being well-known choices thanks to their natural or effortlessly-treatable resistance to weather, rot, and UV damage.
+One of the most common options for this kind of outbuilding is to use timber along with cedar and pine.
+All of these types of wood are well-known choices thanks to their natural or effortlessly-treatable resistance to weather, rot, and UV damage.